 Want to be smarter with your money while studying abroad?
 Here are eight money mistakes international students make and how to avoid them.

-If there’s a conversation you shouldn’t veer away from, it’s money talks.
+If there’s a conversation you shouldn’t never run away from, it’s money talks.
 With prospects of international education on the way, finances must be a top priority.Â

 It’s no mystery that studying abroad comes at a premium cost.
 There are staggering tuition fees, plus a steep cost of living.
 All these expenses demand you to apply smart solutions to budget your money.